On the Capacity of Channels with Timing Synchronization Errors: Synchronization Error Channels

 The BDC has been the most well-studied SEC.
 In \cite{mit_09_prs_delchn}, the author surveys the results that were known prior to 2009.
 To summarize, the best known lower bounds were obtained, chronologically, through bounds on the cutoff rate for sequential decoding \cite{gal_61_llr_seqdecsec}, bounding the rate with a first-order Markov input \cite{dig_06_tit_finbufchn}, reduction to a Poisson-repeat channel \cite{mit_06_tit_lbcapdc}, analyzing a ``jigsaw-puzzle'' coding scheme \cite{dri_07_tit_implbddc}, or by directly bounding the information rate by analyzing the channel as a joint renewal process \cite{kir_10_tit_ddccap}.
 Recently, \cite{kan_10_isit_delchn} and \cite{kal_10_isit_delchn} independently gave the capacity of a BDC with small deletion probabilities, and showed that it is achieved by independent and uniformly distributed (i.u.d.) inputs.
 The known upper bounds for the BDC have been obtained by genie-aided decoder arguments \cite{dig_07_isit_capubdc, fer_10_tit_bdccap}.
 An idea from \cite{fer_10_tit_bdccap} was extended to obtain some analytical lower bounds on the capacity of channels that involve substitution errors as well as insertions or deletions \cite{rah_11_arx_capid}.
-The idea in \cite{kan_10_isit_delchn} was extended to obtain a better approximtion for the capacity of the BDC with small deletion probabilities in \cite{kan_11_arx_bdc}.
+The idea in \cite{kan_10_isit_delchn} was extended to obtain a better approximation for the capacity of the BDC with small deletion probabilities in \cite{kan_13_tit_bdc}. {More recently, the authors of \cite{mer_12_tit_nsc} obtained numerical lower bounds on the capacity of the BDC.
+To do this, they estimate the information rates achieved by Markov sources through a Monte-Carlo estimation of the output entropy rate and an estimation of the conditional output entropy (conditioned on the input process) via a sum-product algorithm; and then optimized the input distribution using the Nelder-Mead algorithm.}

+For the BRC, \cite{mit_08_tit_sticky} obtained lower bounds on the capacity by numerically estimating the capacity per unit cost of the equivalent channel of runs through optimization of $8$ and $16$ bit codes. {This approach was further improved in \cite{mer_12_tit_nsc} to obtain sharp lower and upper bounds (with negligible gap).
+These results showed a surprising characteristic of the BRC---that the capacity approaches a non-zero value as the probability of replication approaches $1$.}

+{There are very few results on channels including both deletions and replications.
+Although the method in \cite{kir_10_tit_ddccap} can be applied to such channels, no estimates of the achievable rates were presented therein.
+In \cite{mer_12_tit_nsc}, the authors estimate numerical lower bounds on the capacity of binary DRC using the same approach as for BDCs mentioned above.
+They also present upper bounds on the capacity by estimating the capacity per unit-cost of an equivalent block channel with a genie-aided decoder that truncates input and output runs.}